SirajRafique/The-Language-Hub/README.md

 The primary goal of the website is for me to have an online presence and for students to view the available courses and get in touch.

-The website was kept simple to enable easy navigation to the courses and sign up page.

 You can view the deployed website [here]( https://sirajrafique.github.io/The-Language-Hub/)

 ![responsive](https://user-images.githubusercontent.com/80712910/119545919-3b6c7700-bd8b-11eb-9f77-c831072dc074.PNG)